fonoster/fonoster/docs/Domains.md

 domains.listDomains(request)
 .then(() => {
-  console.log(result)            // returns an array of registerd Domains }).catch(e => console.error(e))  // an error occurred
+  console.log(result)            // returns a ListDomainsResponse object
+}).catch(e => console.error(e))  // an error occurred
 ```
 <a name="Domains+deleteDomain"></a>

 ### domains.deleteDomain(ref)
 Deletes a Domain from SIP Proxy subsystem.
 Notice, that in order to delete
-a Domain, you must first delete all its Agents.
+a Domain, you must first delete all it's Agents.

 **Kind**: instance method of [<code>Domains</code>](#Domains)